NXT vs Polycarbonate lenses

 Why We Choose NXT

-Since NXT lenses are lighter than polycarbonate lenses, we think that they're more comfortable to wear all day—and that's not just, like, our opinion, man.
+Since NXT lenses are lighter than polycarbonate lenses, they're more comfortable to wear all day.
 Check out reviews of Breakline sunglasses to hear what others have to say.

 More Questions About NXT Lenses